haneeshQPI/jetson-codes/README.md

 # Jetson Nano Inference Toolkit

-This repository provides scripts for running **object detection** and **semantic segmentation** inference using ONNX models on the NVIDIA Jetson Nano.
+This repository provides scripts for running **object detection** inference using ONNX models on the NVIDIA Jetson Nano.
 The code is optimized for Jetson's hardware constraints and supports both live streams and batch processing.

 ## Features